 An Oasis of Peace and Tranquility

-Delta Sensory Gardens opened in 2007, and is a large 2.5 acre site which consists of 16 connecting gardens, it was established in 1990 as an adult centre for people with learning difficulties.
-You will find this Oasis at the outskirt of Carlow Town on Strawhall Estate.
-Every season you will find beautiful scenery, plants, and seasonal bedding and accessories.
-One of the most stunning features is the Kugal water feature, the Kugal is a tonne of pink marble floating on a cushion of water.
+Delta Sensory Gardens opened in 2007 and is a sizeable 2.5-acre site comprising 16 connecting gardens.
+It was established in 1990 as an adult centre for people with learning difficulties.
+This Oasis is on the outskirts of Carlow Town on Strawhall Estate.
+You will find beautiful scenery, plants, seasonal bedding, and accessories every season.
+One of the most stunning features is the Kugal water feature, a tonne of pink marble floating on a water cushion.

-There is an onsite cafe which serves breakfast, lunch, and afternoon tea.
-There is also a craft area where visitors can make small hand made gifts which can be bought at the craft shop.
-While exploring County Carlow, this attraction promises a relaxing, and fun time, for everyone.
+An onsite cafe serves breakfast, lunch, and afternoon tea.
+There is also a craft area where visitors can make small handmade gifts, which can be bought at the craft shop.
+While exploring County Carlow, this attraction promises a relaxing and fun time for everyone.

 Opening Hours